naisargi0903/WT/README.md

 This project aims to create a personalized website for faculty members.

 # Contents
-Contents include:
+Contents of the project include:

-## Portfolio Files
+-Portfolio Files

 - **js:** This contains JavaScript files used in the project.
 These files include scripts for interactive elements, form validation, or other client-side functionalities.